Sapulpa, Oklahoma: Economic development

 When Sapulpa was founded, the main crop of the area was walnuts.
 In 1898, the Sapulpa Pressed Brick was established, followed in a few years by the Sapulpa Brick Company.
 This began the clay products industry.
-Sapulpa is still the home of Frankoma Pottery.
+Sapulpa is the former home of Frankoma Pottery, which is now located south of Glenpool.

 The founding of Premium Glass Company in 1912 marked Sapulpa's entry to glass manufacturing.
 Premium Glass was acquired by Liberty Glass Company in 1918.
 The plant, after many changes to the facilities and in ownership, as of 2019 makes beer bottles under the Ardagh Group.

 Other glass factories in the city included the Bartlett-Collins Glass Company, originally opened in 1914, which was closed by subsequent owner Anchor Hocking in 2008.
 The Schram Glass Company, which opened a jar and jar cap plant in 1914, was closed by the Ball Brothers in 1931.
 The Sunflower Glass Plant, which produced window glass, began operations in 1913 and, after being leased to Victory Window Glass Co. in 1924, ceased operations in 1932.

 According to the Encyclopedia of Oklahoma History, Sapulpa was known as "The Crystal City of the Southwest".